spicecoder/ATRC_file_io_as_service/README.md

 This elevation of your code from OS bound file i/O is the absolute first step in making your code a good Kubernetes citizen.

-Here is the detail of how to use the docker files available in the two directories file_i ,File_o for file ingest and ouput respectively.
+Here is the detail of how to use the docker files available in the two directories file_i ,file_o for file ingest and ouput respectively.

 After cloning the repo , steps are described below.